 - Creative Differences: In-universe, Panda Bractice breaks up after an argument over their genre of music — Glennis wants to sing catchy pop songs ("that everyone likes"), while Libby would rather sing Punk Rock ("for your dad"), and Marta prefers experimental Noise Rock ("that nobody likes") — comes to a head during a talk radio interview.

-- Creator's Pet: Seems to be a motif with Trauncles as Stevens is implied to be the protagonist but the Narrator prefers Jordy (though he can be mean to Jordy too).
+- Creator's Pet: This seems to be a motif with Trauncles in-universe; Stevens is implied to be the protagonist but the Narrator prefers Jordy (though he can be mean to Jordy too).

 - Dance Party Ending: "The Driver".
 After discovering what's really in Dooble's trunk, the police all spontaneously join Dooble in dancing.Dooble: You throw dance party at me, I'll throw dance party at you!

 - A Day in the Limelight: The Trauncles episode "Opposites" focuses on Marigold, Stevens' potential Love Interest, instead of Jordy or Stevens, who don't appear at all.

 - Death by Genre Savviness: In the "CutesyCorns" episode "The One Where...", Penguin can identify every stock plot from its opening scene, and starts relying on the fact that "Everything always turns out okay!"
 When Professor Snickerling warns him to "Look behind you!" he doesn't even bother looking, and promptly gets eaten by a monster.
 Only inside the monster's stomach does Penguin realize he's actually in the episode where Tonight, Someone Dies.

 - Deranged Animation: The CGI Palz sketches, but took Up to Eleven in the Glitching Out episode.